Every Harry Potter fan knows the most famous train platform in the world: Platform 9 and 3/4!

 And, in the video below, Alan, one of the guides with us, Free Tours by Foot London, takes you on a virtual tour of Platform 9 and 3/4 at Kings Cross Station.

 - Flying Car Scene

-Located in London’s King’s Cross Station, the barrier between platforms 9 and 10 holds the secret entrance to the magical platform that can only be accessed by running straight ahead – directly into the barrier.
+Located in London’s King’s Cross Station, the barrier between platforms 9 and 10 holds the secret entrance, or magical portal, to the magical platform that can only be accessed by running straight ahead - directly into the barrier.

-This takes wizards and witches out of the ‘muggle’ world and into the magical world where they can pick up the Hogwarts Express, the red steam-engine train that will speed them up to Scotland to Hogwarts School of Witchcraft and Wizardry.
+This takes wizards and witches out of the ‘muggle’ world and into the magical wizarding world where they can pick up the Hogwarts Express, the red steam-engine train that will speed them up to Scotland to Hogwarts School of Witchcraft and Wizardry.

-For all witches and wizards, their first entrance into the world of Hogwarts comes as soon as they step through the barrier onto Platform 9 and 3/4.
+For all Hogwarts students, their first entrance into the world of Hogwarts comes as soon as they step through the barrier onto Platform 9 and 3/4.

 It’s also worth noting that it was near this platform where Harry Potter first met Ron and the entire Weasley gang in Harry Potter and the Philosopher's Stone!